gomander/sveltekit-gh-actions-cloud-run/README.md

 ### GitHub variables and secrets for Google Cloud Platform configuration

+- `GCP_PROJECT_ID`: a variable containing your GCP project ID.
+This example uses "sveltekit-gh-actions-cloud-run".
+GCP project IDs are globally unique, so if you choose something less unique, you may get some numbers appended to yours.
+- `GCP_SERVICE_ID`: a variable containing the ID of your Cloud Run service.
+This can be anything you want.
+This example uses "app".
+- `GCP_SERVICE_REGION`: a variable containing the GCP region in which your Cloud Run service will be hosted.
+Select the region closest to you/your users.
+This example uses "us-central1".
+- `GCP_SERVICE_ACCOUNT_KEY`: a secret containing a JSON key for a service account with editor permission in your GCP project.
+How to get this key is explained below in the Google Cloud Platform project setup section.

-The `GCP_PROJECT_ID` and `GCP_SERVICE_REGION` variables can just be replaced inline with your GCP project ID and the desired service region without any issues, as they are not sensitive.
+The `GCP_PROJECT_ID`, `GCP_SERVICE_ID`, and `GCP_SERVICE_REGION` variables can
+be replaced inline with your GCP project ID, your Cloud Run service ID, and the service region without any issues, as they are not sensitive.
 Do note that the service region cannot be changed once set.
-The `GCP_SERVICE_ACCOUNT_KEY` secret *must* be added to your repository secrets.
+The `GCP_SERVICE_ACCOUNT_KEY` secret *must* be added to your repository secrets, as it is extremely sensitive.
-How to get this key is explained below in the Google Cloud Platform project setup section.

 ## GitHub workflow

 The GitHub workflow can be found in `.github/workflows/main.yml`.
 It contains a job called `test-build-deploy`.
-The job runs on pushes to the main branch, and it sets up the environment, runs the tests, builds the app, and deploys it to Google Cloud Run.
+The job runs on pushes to the main branch.
+It sets up the environment, runs the tests, builds the app, and deploys it to Google Cloud Run.
 This workflow is pretty basic and has lots of room to be improved and expanded upon.
+The second-to-last command is a complicated mess that just deletes old unused versions of your app from Artifact Registry.
+This is done because Google will begin to charge you if you store more than 5 gigabytes there, and there is no easier way to delete unused images.
+You don't need to understand it, just make sure that if you replace the repository variables inline, you do so here as well.

 ## Dockerfile

-The Dockerfile is super basic, as Vite and Rollup do all the hard work getting the app production-ready.
+The Dockerfile is super basic, as Vite does all the hard work getting the app production-ready.
 All it does is set up a Debian image running a long-term support Node.js version, install production dependencies, and run `index.js` in the built app as the preconfigured "node" user.
+The "node" user does not have access to the file system, so if you need to save files on the server (NOT recommended!), delete this line.

 ## Google Cloud Platform project setup